 Ria: What about diabetic retinopathy?

 India is the Diabetes Capital of the World.
-So does diabetic retinopathy contribute significantly to the total percentage of blind in our country?
+So does diabetic retinopathy contribute significantly to the total percentage of the blind in our country?

 Dr. Bhujang Shetty: Diabetic retinopathy is quite common.
 It accounts for 5% of blindness.

-And initially it was only in the cities, but now more and more diabetics are there in the rural areas as well.
+And initially it was only in the cities, but now more and more diabetics are there in rural areas as well.

 And as the number of diabetics increases, so does [the prevalence of] its complications related to the eye, kidney and heart.

-People have longer life span now, so they have diabetes for longer periods.
+People have a longer life span now, so they have diabetes for longer periods.
 Therefore, diabetic retinopathy and other related diabetic diseases are also rising.